sonatype-nexus-community/nexus-platform-reference/README.md

 You'll need to ge the password from ~/.demo-pv/nexus-data to log in the first time.

+To auto-install a license you can put yours in your home flder and update the docker compose file to match it's name.

+#### Configuration as Code Plugin

 Optionally you can uncomment the NEXUS_CASC_CONFIG environment variable to do a bunch of config as well as set the admin user to admin/admin.
 You can change that password by updating the password_newadmin file.

+This plugin will use the demo-nexus.yml file in the nexus-casc folder and it will configure blobstores, repositories, users...

+It currently remove the default blobstore and repos then create two new blobstores (docker & oss-components), cleanup policies, repos and groups for Maven, NPM, Ruby, Python, NuGet, Helm, and Docker and enable push-to-group support in docker (NXRM PRO-only)

 #### Now lets start IQ
 ```